No. 25 Clemson escapes Boston College with 19-13 victory

 In the fourth quarter, the Eagles drove to the Clemson 43.
 But Grosel bobbled the snap on third down and lost 16 yards.

 And then came that final mistake as they drove for the go-ahead touchdown.
 Grosel said he tried to hurry up and snap and was looking the play clock when the ball came at him.
-“I took my eye off it for a second,” he said.
+“I took my eye off it for a second,” said Grosel, who passed for 311 yards and two interceptions.

 Clemson had hoped to break out of a season-long offensive funk where its has scored just 57 points combined against its four Power Five opponents this year.